A. Data processing on the website

 The email address is necessary for data processing.
 The title and name are exclusively used to personalise our newsletters.
 By subscribing to the Datatrans newsletter, you give us your consent to send you newsletters on a regular basis and to measure the performance of our newsletter activities based on your behaviour.
 The lawfulness of the data processing given by your consent based on Art.
 6 para.
 1 lit. b GDPR.

 We use MailChimp to manage and send our newsletters.
 MailChimp is a service provided by “The Rocket Science Group LLC, 675 Ponce de Leon Ave NE, Suite 5000, Atlanta, GA 30318, USA”.
-The data being required for emailing will be sent to a server operated by The Rocket Science Group in the United States and stored there in accordance with the EU-US Privacy Shield.
+The data being required for emailing will be sent to a server operated by The Rocket Science Group in the United States and stored there.
 Further information about the data protection offered by MailChimp can be found at: https://mailchimp.com/legal/privacy/